talegari/statsLearningNotes/readme.md

 - [Machine Learning and AI in TensorFlow and R](https://theoreticalecology.github.io/machinelearning/) by Maximilian Pichler and Florian Hartig
 - [Notes of linear algebra chapters of Goodfellow's book](https://hadrienj.github.io/deep-learning-book-series-home/) by Hadrien Jean
 - [Data Visualization with R](https://rkabacoff.github.io/datavis/) by Rob Kabacof
+- [Surrogates: Gaussian process modeling, design and optimization for the applied sciences](https://bookdown.org/rbg/surrogates/) by Robert B. Gramacy